Azure/iotedge/edge-bootstrap/python/README.md

     //
     //  - Pre Installed Certificates: When this is enabled, users are
     //    (preInstalled)              expected to supply a "Device CA"
-    //                                certificate and a Edgehub server
+    //                                certificate and a Edge Hub server
     //                                certificate signed by this
     //                                Device CA cert.
 This is more of
     //                                a real world setup.